cs1302uga/cs1302-genlistadt/README.md

     in the [Absolute Requirements](#absolute-requirements) section.

-  * The bulk of this functional requirement will be graded based on 87 JUnit test cases, each worth 1 point.
+  * The bulk of this functional requirement will be graded based on unit tests.
 This is the same as someone using the classes you wrote based purely on the interface definitions.
     If you implement the interface correctly, then you should pass the associated test cases.
+    **Examples of small unit tests can be found in the included `test` directory**, with some very basic instructions provided in [`test/README.md`](test/README.md).

   * **You are NOT permitted to share test code for this project.** However, if you have access to test code for the `StringList` project, then you are free to personally